 The current name, Lakes Crisis & Resource Center, most accurately reflects the agency’s modern-day mission: to promote safety, healing and hope through advocacy, intervention and education.

-Today, Lakes Crisis & Resource Center is a nonprofit community advocacy program providing direct services to battered women, abused children and victims of sexual assault and general crimes.
-In addition, it operates a parenting time center, a mentoring program for youth, family group decision making, parenting groups and a number of other collaborative programs
+Today, Lakes Crisis & Resource Center is a nonprofit community advocacy program providing direct services to men & women who have experienced domestic violence, abused children and victims of sexual assault and general crimes.
+In addition, we operate a parenting time center, a mentoring program for youth (Kinship), parenting groups, domestic violence support groups, mental health services, a shelter for women and children, and a number of other collaborative programs.